artsy/artsy.github.io/_posts/2016-06-29-code-spelunking-injection.markdown

 The plugin will keep track of the key editor window, [this is done][window_checking] by making sure the window's controller is of the class `IDEWorkspaceWindowController` and that it has a corresponding file.

-That's basically everything now, until a user decides to start using Injection.
+That's basically everything set up for the plugin now, until a user decides to start using Injection.
 So we're going to move to what happens when you press `ctrl + =`.

 #### On Preparing for Injection

 The work starts at `injectSource` [from INPluginMenuController][inject_source].

-The first thing it does is make sure the current file is grab the current file, then saves it.
+The first thing it does is grab the current file, then saves it.
 It then checks what type of file it is, as only `.m, .mm, .swift or .storyboard` can be injected.

 Next, it pulls out a reference to the currently running LLDB session, the console in the bottom of Xcode.
 It checks if the server has any active clients.

-OK, to understand this you need to understand what "unpatched injection" is.
+OK, to understand the next bit you need to understand what _"unpatched injection"_ is.
 In order to support code injection, your app has to have some way to communicate back to the TCP server hosted in Xcode.
 This can be done either by [including some source code][unpatched] in your project, or by adding it in at runtime.
 Including the source code, is "patching" your project to allow injection.
 It's optional because of what comes next.

-If there are no clients connected, then requests a pause from LLDB, allowing interaction, it then waits a few microseconds to give the debugger chance to load.
+If there are no clients connected, then requests a pause from LLDB, allowing the plugin to send messages to the running app, it then waits a few microseconds to give the debugger chance to load.
 Once it's loaded `loadBundle:` is [called][load_bundle].
-This is the second target from the list at the top, and is hosted inside the plugin's bundle (meta...).

 Injection then sends `expr -l objc++ -O -- (void)[[NSClassFromString(@"NSBundle")  bundleWithPath:@"/Users/orta/Library/Application Support/Developer/Shared/Xcode/Plug-ins/InjectionPlugin.xcplugin/Contents/Resources/InjectionLoader.bundle"] load]` into the debugger.
 Causing the same code as the patch to exist inside your app.
+This code comes from the second target from the list at the top, and is hosted inside the plugin's bundle (meta...).

 With that verified, it's ready to inject the source code.